massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 Contract deployment is done by calling a deployer smart-contract which can be found here: `deployer/deployer.as.ts`.
 It will store our sum smart-contract onto the ledger.
 The deployer contract already includes your compiled `main.ts` contract and has been itself compiled at the `npm run build` step.

-We will send the deployer smart-contract to the Massa blockchain done with the command `npm run deploy`.
+We will send the deployer smart-contract to the Massa blockchain with:

 .. code-block::